RadAlpaca11/robot-experiments/dailyDiary.md

 * began working on getting the official pi0 to work
 * got pi0 to work!
     * It was not easy.
 The example code sucked!

+# 2/11/25
+* Ran into some issues with connecting to servers
+* Began looking into docker and dev containers for vscode
+* Researched quaternions to understand VLA outputs